-In this Community Meeting, we are joined by Aakash Chowkase, Ph.D., Associate Research Scientist at the Yale Center for Emotional Intelligence, whose work focuses on how schools can foster emotional intelligence and character education at scale through rigorous, real-world research.
-Facilitated by Amy L. Eva, Ph.D., Associate Education Director at the Greater Good Science Center, this gathering invites us to explore how emotional intelligence can serve as a foundation for character, compassion, and resilience in schools and communities.
+In this Community Meeting, we talked with Aakash Chowkase, Ph.D., Associate Research Scientist at the Yale Center for Emotional Intelligence, whose work focuses on how schools can foster emotional intelligence and character education at scale through rigorous, real-world research.
+Facilitated by Amy L. Eva, Ph.D., Associate Education Director at the Greater Good Science Center, this gathering invited us to explore how emotional intelligence can serve as a foundation for character, compassion, and resilience in schools and communities.

 • What emotional intelligence really is and why it matters for students, educators, and families